Our Pearland Dental Practice Offers Answers

 How do I know when it is time to come in for a checkup?

-We recommend that patients with good oral health schedule a checkup and hygiene visit twice each year.
-If you need more frequent visits, we’ll let you know.
-Checkups are important because, even if you don’t notice any pain or problems with your teeth, we may find signs of potential problems.
-For instance, demineralization is a precursor to decay, oral cancer often goes undetected until the later stages, and gum disease can be very stealthy.
-At your hygiene appointment, we’ll clean plaque, tartar, and hardened food particles from your teeth.
-We’ll also make sure your gums are healthy and strong.
+If you have good oral health, we recommend that you schedule a checkup and cleaning twice a year.
+If we find issues that need extra attention, we’ll have you schedule another visit.
+Checkups are a great way for early detection of potential problems.
+For example, bone loss is a precursor to decay, oral cancer can be detected in early stages, and many people aren’t even aware they have gum disease.
+At your hygiene appointment, we’ll clean plaque, tartar, and hardened food particles off your teeth.
+We’ll also make sure your gums are healthy and problem-free.

 Why are checkups recommended every six months, even for people with great oral health?

-We use DIAGNOdent laser cavity detection to find cavities in the earliest stages, and often that means that you don’t see or feel them.
-Early detection allows us to provide the most conservative treatment, which saves you time, expense, and possible discomfort.
+Our office uses DIAGNOdent laser cavity detection technology to find cavities in the earliest stages, often before you can ever see or feel them.
+With early detection, we can provide conservative treatment to save you time, money, and future discomfort.
 We also use the Vizilite to screen for oral cancer, a disease that will affect more than 30-thousand Americans this year.
-Oral cancer is deadly, but early detection offers an 80-percentcure rate.
-Gum disease is another serious problem that we try to catch early.
-It has been linked to stroke, heart attack, osteoporosis, and other health risks, and it is the leading cause of tooth loss in American adults.
+Oral cancer is deadly, but with our early detection method, we provide an 80-percent cure rate.
+Because gum disease has been linked to stroke, heart attack, osteoporosis, and other health risks, we also look for early signs and use detection methods for periodontal issues.
+Gum disease is the leading cause of tooth loss in American adults.

 Do I need X-rays?